k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 2. [**LU Table Population**](/articles/07_table_population/01_table_population_overview.md):
     * Feed data into LU tables from a variety of data sources and keep it up to date.
-    * Ability to manipulate the fed data i.e. performance of enrichment, cleansing, masking, transforming, etc.
+    * Ability to manipulate the fed data, that is performance of enrichment, cleansing, masking, transforming, etc.
 3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
 An LU schema has one LU table defined as its Root Table.
 The Root Table holds the LU’s unique key.